sabinaander/miniprojekt2-socialmedia/README.md

 ## About

-This app is built with React, JS for front-end and Mongodb + Mongoose for back-end.
+This app is built with React, JavaScript and Chakra UI for front-end and Mongodb + Mongoose for back-end.

 ### Features:
 - Register account.